Is NordVPN Safe in 2026?

 - Users still need to watch how a company handles future incidents

-For a mainstream VPN, that mix of repeated assurance work, public trust documentation and partial open source is a good sign.
+For a mainstream VPN, repeated assurance work, public trust documentation, transparency reporting and partial open source are useful trust signals.

 Server security, RAM-only design and colocation